Instant Pot Lentil Soup

-- If you’d like to add meat: To make Instant Pot lentil soup with sausage, brown the sausage with the onion first, and then once it’s fully cooked, add the remaining ingredients in the order listed.
+- To Add Meat.
+To make Instant Pot lentil soup with sausage, brown the sausage with the onion first, and then once it’s fully cooked, add the remaining ingredients in the order listed.

-- For French lentil soup with bacon, cut the bacon into pieces and start the recipe by browning the bacon in the Instant Pot first using the sauté setting until crispy.
+- French Lentil Soup with Bacon.
+Cut the bacon into pieces and start the recipe by browning the bacon in the Instant Pot first using the sauté setting until crispy.
 Remove to a plate lined with paper towels, and then make the soup as directed.
 Stir in the bacon at the end.

-- For Instant Pot lentil soup with ham, you can stir in diced, cooked ham after the lentil soup has finished cooking.
+- Instant Pot Lentil Soup with Ham.
+You can stir in diced, cooked ham after the soup has finished cooking.

 - No Instant Pot?
-You can also make this pressure cooker lentil soup on the stovetop.
+You can also make this soup on the stovetop.
 See recipe notes for more details.